GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

 ![Recording pipeline DAG](https://storage.googleapis.com/gcp-community/tutorials/datacatalog-tag-history/pipeline_dag.jpg)

 ## Manual test

-Follow the guide to [Attach Tag](https://cloud.google.com/data-catalog/docs/quickstart-tagging#data-catalog-quickstart-console) to a Data Catalog Entry to verify that the tool captures all of the Tags attached to modified Entry.
+Follow the guide to [Attach Tag](https://cloud.google.com/data-catalog/docs/quickstart-tagging#data-catalog-quickstart-console) to a Data Catalog Entry to verify that the tool captures all the Tags attached to modified Entry in the BigQuery table.

 ## Limitations